-Abstract-Currently, 4K TV is a standard TV and 8K broadcasting has began in December 2018.
-High-resolution in conjunction with low noise is an essential figure of merit in video systems.
+Abstract-Continuous efforts on TV technology have been carried out over the years with respect to resolution enhancement.
+Currently, 4K TV is a standard TV and 8K broadcasting is planned to begin in December 2018.
+High resolution in conjunction with low noise is an essential figure of merit in video systems.
 Unfortunately, any increase in resolution unavoidably increases noise levels.
-A signal processing method called noise reducer (NR) is often used to reduce noise.
-However, accurate noise level is needed when NR is employed.
+A signal processing method called "noise reduction" or "noise reducer (NR)" is often used to reduce noise.
+However, accurate noise level is needed when NR method is employed.
 Noise level depends mostly on lighting conditions and is estimated by comparing adjacent frame difference.
 However, the frame difference is generated by moving objects as well as noise.
 Therefore, it is essential to determine whether the frame difference is caused by the moving objects or by the noise, which is a difficult task.
-Another difficulty arises from the fact that noise level detection must be achievable in realtime conditions since all video systems are required to work in real-time.
+Another difficulty arises from the fact that noise level detection must be achievable in real-time conditions since all video systems are required to work in real-time.
 This means that a complex method could not be used for noise level detection.
 In this paper, two noise level detection algorithms are presented.
 The combination of two of them is a concise algorithm able to accurately detect the noise level and work in real-time conditions.